ddivyansh04/Streamix/README.md

 ## Contributing:
-If you would like to contribute to Playtime, you can follow these steps:
+If you would like to contribute to Streamix, you can follow these steps:

 * Fork the repository
 * Create a new branch: git checkout -b new-feature